-- 2.1 In areas where ophthalmic surgery is performed, resuscitation equipment and drugs should be immediately available in case of cardiorespiratory arrest.
-These should include a standardised resuscitation trolley and defibrillator.
+- 2.1 In areas where ophthalmic surgery is performed, resuscitation equipment and drugs should be immediately available, including a standardised resuscitation trolley and defibrillator.
 The manufacturer's instructions must be followed regarding use, storage, servicing and expiry of equipment and drugs.8 - 2.2 Where paediatric ophthalmic surgery is performed, appropriate paediatric anaesthetic equipment and monitoring should be available.
-This should be checked regularly.16 - 2.3 Adult life support (ALS) protocols should be readily accessible, 17 and the ALS algorithms may be displayed.
-Paediatric life support protocols should be available and accessible where paediatric surgery is performed. - 2.4 Monitoring devices should be available for the safe conduct of anaesthesia.
-The minimum monitoring requirements should be adhered to for local and general anaesthesia.^{2,18} - 2.5 All necessary anaesthetic equipment should be available.
-Devices and equipment should be suitable for the task for which they are used, and should conform to verified standards.
-Equipment should be maintained and serviced regularly.19

-- 2.6 Anaesthetists should be trained in the use of, and be familiar with, all equipment they use regularly.
-The anaesthetist has a primary responsibility to check such equipment before use.20 - 2.7 Where lasers are in use for ophthalmic surgery, the correct safeguards must be in place.^{21,22}
+Equipment should be checked regularly.16 - 2.3 Anaesthetists should be trained in the use of, and be familiar with, all equipment that they use regularly.
+The anaesthetist has a primary responsibility to check such equipment before use.
+17 - 2.4 Where lasers are in use for ophthalmic surgery, the correct safeguards must be in place.
+18,19